Leon Boyd

-Leon Boyd (born August 30, 1983) is a Canadian-born Dutch professional baseball pitcher for the Corendon Kinheim in the Honkbal Hoofdklasse.
-He is most often recognized for his accomplishments for the Dutch national team at the 2009 World Baseball Classic.
+Leon Boyd (born August 30, 1983) is a Dutch-Canadian former professional baseball pitcher.
+He pitched for the Netherlands national team at the 2008 Summer Olympics and 2009 and 2013 World Baseball Classic.
+He pitched in Minor League Baseball in 2009 and also pitched several years in the Dutch Honkbal Hoofdklasse.

 Baseball career

 B.C.
 Premier Baseball League

 Boyd was a starting pitcher for the White Rock Tritons of the British Columbia Premier Baseball League for three seasons.